-Facing materials MUST BE NON-COMBUSTIBLE such as metal, brick, slate or ceramic tile.
+Facing materials (see Figure 4 and Figure 5) MUST BE NON-COMBUSTIBLE such as metal, brick, slate or ceramic tile.
 Gypsum board is NOT an acceptable facing material.
 Gypsum board cannot get closer to the fireplace than the side and top standoffs.